 \subsection{Binary classification}

-For a first assessment of the predictive benefits conferred by \pro{} posteriors, we consider a simple synthetic classification example in which the model allows for convex recovery as set out in Definition \ref{def:misspecification}.
-Labels $y_i$ are assigned deterministically as a function of the two-dimensional covariate vector $(x_i^{(0)}, x_i^{(1)}) \in [-2,2]^2$.
-Throughout, $(x_i^{(0)}, x_i^{(1)})$ are sampled uniformly.
-When the covariates fall into the top-left quadrant of $[-2, 2]^2$ (so that $x_i^{(0)} < 0, x_i^{(1)} > 0$), $y_i=0$.
-In contrast, the bottom-left quadrant (for which $x_i^{(0)} > 0, x_i^{(i)} < 0$) yields $y_i=1$, while labels in the remaining two quadrants are drawn from a Bernoulli distribution with parameter $0.5$.
+To strengthen intuitions about the predictive benefits conferred by \ac{pro} posteriors, we construct a synthetic data set in which a generalised linear model with logistic link function allows for convex recovery as set out in Definition \ref{def:misspecification}.
+Labels $y_i$ are assigned deterministically as a function of the covariate vector $(x_i^{(0)}, x_i^{(1)})$ which is sampled uniformly on $[-2,2]^2$.
+When the covariate vector falls into the top-left quadrant of $[-2, 2]^2$ (so that $x_i^{(0)} < 0, x_i^{(1)} > 0$), $y_i=0$.
+In contrast, the bottom-left quadrant (for which $x_i^{(0)} > 0, x_i^{(i)} < 0$) yields $y_i=1$, while labels in the remaining two quadrants are sampled as $y_i \sim \operatorname {Ber}(0.5)$.